The Derived Deligne Conjecture: The Derived Deligne Conjecture

 In this setting we have the bigraded version of \Cref{theorem}.
 But before stating the theorem, for the sake of completeness let us state the definition of the Hochschild complex of a bigraded module. \begin{defin} We define the \emph{Hochschild cochain complex} of a bigraded module $A$ to be the bigraded module $S\s\End_A$.
 If $(A,d)$ is a vertical bicomplex, then the Hochschild complex has a vertical differential given by $\partial(f)=[d,f]=d\circ f-(-1)^{q}f\circ d$, where $f$ has natural bidigree $(p,q)$ and $\circ$ is the plethysm corresponding to operadic insertions. \end{defin} In particular, $S\s\End_{S\s\OO}$ is the Hochschild cochain complex of $S\s\OO$.
 If $\OO$ has a derived $A_\infty$-multiplication, then the differential of the Hochschild complex $S\s\End_{S\s\OO}$ is given by $\overline{M}_{01}$ from \Cref{barbimaps}.

-The following is the same as \Cref{theorem} but carrying the extra index $i$ and using the bigraded sign conventions. \begin{thm} The map $\Phi$ defined in diagram (\ref{derivedPhi}) above is a morphism of derived $A_\infty$-algebras, i.e. for all $i\geq 0$ and $j\geq 1$ the equation
+The following works in a similar way to \Cref{theorem} but carries the extra index $i$ and using the bigraded sign conventions. \begin{thm} The map $\Phi$ defined in diagram (\ref{derivedPhi}) above is a morphism of derived $A_\infty$-algebras, i.e. for all $i\geq 0$ and $j\geq 1$ we have the equation